-The city of Hull sits in a floodplain, and while it is protected by flood defences, there is a risk that these could be breached putting many local people at risk of flooding.
+The city of Hull sits in a floodplain, with 95-98% of dwellings at high risk of flooding.
+While the city is protected by engineered, concrete flood barriers, there’s a risk that these could be breached, putting many local people at risk from flooding.
 To build physical resilience to flooding, Hull City Council is designing a series of sustainable drainage systems to be put in place across the city and surrounding villages.
 The council is also working to build community resilience by co-designing measures and engaging with people whose homes are at risk of flooding.

 Sustainable drainage systems collect surface water and channel it away from drains and sewage networks, mimicking natural drainage processes.
 They might feature pavements that allow water to soak through them, or water butts, or ponds and wetlands.
 As well as managing flooding, these measures can create more attractive environments, reduce pollution and boost biodiversity.

 A schools engagement programme is helping young people learn about flood risk, and equipping them to raise the issue with their families.
-The council is also listening to what students think about potential flood measures and recording the reaction of children to them.
+The council is also listening to what students think about potential flood measures and recording the reactions of children to them.
+Children and young people in Hull attending Guides, Brownies and Scouts can now earn a flood awareness badge, conceived and designed by Living With Water .
 The council has also launched a social media campaign and is carrying out resident surveys on the issue.

 The council wants to involve communities in decision-making so that the additional benefits created by sustainable drainage systems can be delivered through measures that are accepted, and used by, local people.
 Potential positive impacts include local food growing, traffic calming, and a safer environment for young children playing outside.

-By empowering local people to input into its decisions, the council can tackle resident concerns at the beginning of the process, reducing public complaints further down the line and making it more likely that measures will remain in place long term.
+The local authority has used resident feedback to modify existing designs.
+By empowering local people to input into its decisions, the council can tackle resident concerns at the beginning of the process, reducing public complaints further down the line, and making it more likely that measures will deliver benefits to local people and remain in place long-term.

 Feedback from the public engagement so far includes requests to make local areas more attractive, with a desire for more green features and food growing.
-Other feedback highlights the importance of access to a personal parking space, showing the need for the council’s ongoing communications with communities about reducing car use.
+Other feedback highlights the importance of access to a personal parking space.

 ^ Back to Top

-Yorkshire Water have been a key partner in ramping up engagement and adapted proven engagement processes from their billing department to be used in this project.
+Yorkshire Water has been a key partner in ramping up engagement, and adapted proven engagement processes from its billing department to be used in this project.
 The company also helped with communications support and in training up the council’s existing community networks on local water issues.

-The authority is also using community groups that have existing networks and are trusted by local people to carry out engagement.
+The authority is also using community groups that have existing networks and are trusted by locals to carry out the engagement.
 These include Timebank, Groundwork and The Hull We Want.
-This approach is particularly useful when engaging with diverse communities, or local groups who may be unsure of engaging with council officers directly.
-The local authority also support local action to raise the awareness of climate change more generally, including Hull’s Shoreline Project, an art and activism project that creates striking murals across the region bringing to life the risks of flooding that the future may bring.
+This approach is particularly useful when engaging with diverse communities, or people who may be unsure of engaging with council officers directly.

-The local authority took onboard key lessons from Hull University and the University of Sheffield.
+The local authority took on board key lessons from Hull University and the University of Sheffield.
 Both institutions have delivered community engagement projects across Hull to raise awareness of water and flood resilience.
-Key points such as making residents feel empowered and listened to, were fed directly into this engagement processes.
+Key points such as making residents feel empowered and listened to were fed directly into this engagement process.

-The council is having conversations with members of the community who do not usually engage with it.
+The council is having conversations with members of the community who don’t usually engage with it.
 To encourage local confidence, over 7,000 letters were sent out to specific estates telling residents that council staff and partners would be coming into the community to discuss flood resilience.

 The project has capital funding through the Water Companies investment programme.
-The partnership has also a bid for central government grant which has not yet been secured, as the process does not align well with a project of this nature, which requires extensive community co-creation.
+The partnership has also bid for a central government grant which hasn’t yet been secured, as the process doesn’t align well with a project of this nature, which requires extensive community co-creation.

-A team of six dedicated Yorkshire Water officers works on this project.
-They are supported by Hull City Council and East Riding of Yorkshire Council Flood Officers.
+A team of 6 dedicated Yorkshire Water officers works on this project.
+They’re supported by Hull City Council and East Riding of Yorkshire Council Flood Officers.

-A significant challenge when bringing communities into council decision making is navigating funding requirements and key performance indicators.
-On this project, funded by water companies and potentially funded in the future by central government, the results needed to include ensuring retrofitted sustainable drainage systems can store a pre-determined volume of water.
+A significant challenge when bringing communities into council decision-making is navigating funding requirements and key performance indicators.
+On this project, funded by water companies and potentially funded in the future by the government, the results needed to include ensuring retrofitted sustainable drainage systems can store a pre-determined volume of water.

-Such requirements make it harder to engage communities and make it difficult to gain funding for a series of smaller community measures – where they are a barrier to resident’s priorities or suggestions, people may feel their specific needs are not being catered for or taken into account.
-When overcoming this, it is important to be honest with community members, manage expectations and not to oversell local changes that are offered up in public decision-making processes.
+Such requirements make it harder to engage communities.
+Where they’re a barrier to residents’ priorities or suggestions, people may feel their specific needs aren’t being catered for or taken into account.
+When overcoming this, it’s important to be honest with community members, manage expectations and not oversell local changes that are offered up in public decision-making processes.